dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 			}
 		}
 	}
 }
 ```

 ### Navigation

 Because all the files are stored on the SD card, I used the SD card directory structure to navigate.
 Right now, all that's implemented is one-way - there is no escape back to a higher level directory.
 When it starts up, you choose this subdirectory.
 Right now, I have that nested only 1 subdirectory deep.
 Within a subdirectory, you can play or pause, go forward or backwards in order, or play the entire subdirectory at random.
 To go back up, you need to cycle power.
 A maximum of 12 subdirectories are allowed at the highest level.

-The current settings are all displayed on the bottom line of the user interface:
->> screenshots of various settings

 ### Volume setting